wayfair-archive/awesome-learning/content/lessons/testing/component-testing-rtl.md

       - 5
       explanation: "queryByText accepts either a string or regex.
 If you pass a string, it needs to be exact, unless you pass {exact: false} as the second argument.
 If you pass regex, you need to use the `i` flag to ignore case."
       type: checkbox
+    - description: Given the input `<input value="Hello" />` - Which of the following is the correct way to simulate a change event on the input?
+      choices:
+      - value: "queryByDisplayValue('Hello').fireEvent(change, {target: {value: 'Goodbye'}})"
+      - value: "fireEvent.change(queryByDisplayValue('Hello'), {target: {value: 'Goodbye'}})"
+      - value: "queryByText('Hello').fireEvent(change, {target: {value: 'Goodbye'}})"
+      - value: "fireEvent.onChange(queryByDisplayValue('Hello'), {target: {value: 'Goodbye'}})"
+      - value: "fireEvent.change(queryByText('Hello'), {target: {value: 'Goodbye'}})"
+      correctChoices:
+      - value: 1
+      explanation: `fireEvent` has methods for all HTML events, without the 'on' prefix.
+The methods each take the element you're firing the event on as the first parameter, and a mock event as an optional 2nd parameter.
+When selecting an input, `queryByText` will not work - use `queryByDisplayValue` or `queryByPlaceholder` instead.
+      type: radio
 ---